Nimo

 Important points to keep in mind

-An increase in temperature favours the endothermic direction; a decrease favours the exothermic direction.
+An increase in temperature favors the endothermic direction; a decrease favors the exothermic direction.

-K increases with temperature for endothermic forward reactions and decreases for exothermic forward reactions.
+K increases with temperature for endothermic reactions and decreases for exothermic reactions.

-Catalysts change rates but do not change equilibrium position or K.
+Catalysts change reaction rates but do not affect equilibrium position or K.

-Compare product-to-reactant ratios at different temperatures to decide the direction of the heat flow.
+Compare product-to-reactant ratios at different temperatures to indicate heat flow direction.

-Pressure changes only affect equilibria involving gases with different total moles.
+Pressure changes only affect equilibria with gases of different total moles.

 Built with v0